aws/aws-advanced-jdbc-wrapper/README.md

 The AWS JDBC Driver is meant to work with any JDBC driver.
 Currently, the AWS JDBC Driver has been validated to support the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc).
 Support for the [MySQL JDBC Driver](https://github.com/mysql/mysql-connector-j) and the [MariaDB JDBC Driver](https://github.com/mariadb-corporation/mariadb-connector-j) is being evaluated.

 In conjunction with the PostgreSQL JDBC Driver, the AWS JDBC Driver enables fast failover for Amazon Aurora with PostgreSQL compatibility.
 It also supports integration with [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) and [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
-We are investigating Read/Write splitting for a future release.

 ## About the Driver